 Don’t Sell Too Much

 Of course, one goal of a business plan is to sell your company to a lender or investor.
 You want that individual to be as enthusiastic as you are about what this new company might do if given the opportunity, and your business plan can help make that happen.
 However, if you oversell, you may find yourself in hot water.
 The idea is to consider the business plan to be a brochure.
+Thus, you might want to get help and be interested in a business broker that would give you different business perspectives and techniques.
 The brochure is intended to pique a lender or partner’s curiosity and make them want to know more, much as you would browse through brochures for a new vehicle, a vacation, or any other big purchase.

 This is what a business plan and strategy should do.
 However, if you oversell, if you fill your business plan with how great the company is and how wonderful everything will be without getting into details, you may quickly turn people off.